 Ali Krieger and Ashlyn Harris were married Saturday at Vizcaya Museum and Gardens in Miami in 2019.
 Harris and Krieger helped the U.S. women’s national soccer team win the 2019 FIFA Women’s World Cup Final.

 Adrianna Franch/United States

-Adrianna Nichole Franch, born on November 12, 1990, is an American soccer goalkeeper who currently plays for Portland Thorns FC in the National Women's Soccer League (NWSL) and the United States women's national soccer team.
+Adrianna Nichole Franch, born on November 12, 1990, is an American soccer goalkeeper who currently plays for Kansas City Current in the National Women's Soccer League (NWSL) and the United States women's national soccer team.